josefs/meta-paper/paper.md

 GHC also has another mechanism for enabling the library writer to implement new optimiations: rewrite rules [@jones2001playing].
-Although a very tool for writing high performance Haskell it has limited expressivity.
-It is not clear that it is even possible to use rewrite rules to implement common subexpression eleminitation and code motion featured in meta-repa.
+Although a very useful tool for writing high performance Haskell it has limited expressivity.
+It is not clear that it is even possible to use rewrite rules to implement common subexpression elimination and code motion featured in meta-repa.
 In our design, the full expressivity of Haskell is at hand when writing new optimizations.